mohammedyh/todo-cli/README.md

 # todo-cli

-A trivial todo cli written in Go
+A trivial todo CLI written in Go

 ## Features

-- Add todo
+- Add todos
-- Edit todo
+- Edit todos names
-- Delete todo
+- Delete todos
 - List todos
-- Mark todo as complete and incomplete
+- Mark todos as complete and incomplete
+- Timestamp of when todos were created and completed
 - Print CLI help / usage